 Malaria is responsible for a huge burden of death and disease in large areas of the tropical and sub-tropical world.
 Unfortunately, those countries hardest hit by the disease are often amongst the poorest.
 Despite continuing efforts, there is still no effective vaccine against the disease.
 In order to design and implement effective disease intervention strategies, we believe that one of the key priorities in malaria research should be the strengthening of our understanding of the basic biology of the parasite.
-We are currently investigating some fundamental aspects of the parasite's life cycle, such as the mechanisms behind erythrocyte invasion and the phenomenon of cytoadherence of parasite-infected erythrocytes.
-In addition, we are also conducting research aimed at elucidating the intracellular survival strategy of Trypanosma cruzi that cause Chagas disease and a molecular epidemiology of Leishmania donovani that cause visceral leishmaniasis.
+We are currently investigating some fundamental aspects of the parasites life cycle, such as the mechanisms behind red blood cell (RBC) invasion and the phenomenon of cytoadherence of parasiteinfected RBCs using human malaria parasite Plasmodium falciparum and rodent malaria parasite Plasmodium yoelii.
+In addition, we are also conducting research aimed at elucidating the intracellular survival strategy of Trypanosma cruzi that cause Chagas disease and Babesia parasites that cause Babesiosis in cattle.